LDMX-Software/LDCS/README.md

 1. the run time environments
 2. the image pulling script
 3. the production scripts used for LDCS production, collected per ldmx-sw release version.
+4. the helper scripts used on the act machine for job submission